A NSFW LONG-FORM PODCAST ABOUT

 THE FALL OF THE ROMAN REPUBLIC

-This is the mother of all Caesar podcasts series.
+This is the mother of all Caesar podcast series.

-We started in 2014 with a 48-episode series on Julius Caesar.
+We started in 2013 with a 48-episode series on Julius Caesar.
 Then we did a 100 episodes on Augustus Caesar.
 Then 40 episodes on Tiberius Caesar.
 Then more series on Caligula and Claudius and Nero.
 Then, like the Lord God, we rested.
+Now we are BACK with The Year of the Four Emperors.
+And let’s see how that goes.

 PREMIUM SERIES